informedcitizenry/6502.Net/README.md

                 beq _done           ; as is this _done
                 ...
 ```
 Anonymous labels allow one to do away with the need to think of unique label names altogether.
 There are two types of anonymous labels: forward and backward.
 Forward anonymous labels are declared with a `+`, while backward anonymous labels are declared using a `-`.
-They are forward or backward to the current assembly line.
-They are referenced in the operand with one or more `+` or `-` symbols:
+They are forward or backward to the current assembly line and are referenced in the operand with one or more `+` or `-` symbols:
 ```
 printmessage    ldx #0
 -               lda msg_ptr,x